 Something for a child in poverty to read:

-- Books: In the developing world, a textbook is a key to education—and a clearly marked path out of poverty.
+- Books: In many communities, a textbook is a key to education—and a clearly marked path out of poverty.

 - Learning centre: At Compassion learning centres, children have access to all kinds of books to grow their imagination and further their education.